sjanzou/pecos/documentation/index.rst

 Pecos is an open source Python package designed to address this need.
 Pecos includes built-in functionality to monitor performance of time series data.
-The software can be used to automatically run a series of quality control tests and generate customized reports which include performance metrics, test results, and graphics.
-The software was developed specifically for solar photovoltaic system monitoring, but is designed to be used for a wide range of applications.
+The software can be used to automate a series of quality control tests and generate custom reports which include performance metrics, test results, and graphics.
+The software was developed specifically to monitor solar photovoltaic systems, but is designed to be used for a wide range of applications.
 :numref:`fig-index` shows example graphics and dashboard created using Pecos.